 University of Nebraska at Omaha (UNO)

-Dr. Ni He is an associate professor in the School of Criminology and Criminal Justice and associate vice provost for graduate education at Northeastern University.
+Dr. Ni He is a professor in the School of Criminology and Criminal Justice and vice provost for graduate education at Northeastern University.
 He taught at the University of Texas-San Antonio (1998-2003) prior to joining Northeastern University.
 He received his law degree (LL.B.) from Xiamen University (PR China) in 1988 and his PhD in criminal justice from the University of Nebraska-Omaha (USA) in 1997.
 Dr. He’s primary teaching and research interests include comparative criminology/criminal justice, policing and quantitative methodology.
 He has participated in several international and national research projects as a research analyst.
 He directed (with Dr. Ineke Haen Marshall) the U.S. portion of the 30-nation International Self-report Delinquency Study (ISRD-2, 2006-2008), funded by the National Institute of Justice.
 He is currently working (with Drs.
 Jack McDevitt and Lanying Li) on a joint international research grant (with Xiamen University, PR China), awarded by the MacArthur Foundation (2009-2011), to study legal representation in lower level Chinese criminal courts.
 He was an invited discussant for the “Seminar on Empirical Approaches to Criminal Procedure Reforms in China” (Oct.
 5-7, 2008) and a guest lecturer for the “Criminal Justice and Empirical Theory: An Applied Workshop for Junior Scholars from China” (May 3-11), both hosted by the Kennedy School of Government at Harvard University.

 Dr. He’s scholarship can be found in a variety of refereed journals.
 He has written more than 30 articles, book chapters, book reviews and grant reports.
 He is the author for Reinventing the Wheel: Marx, Durkheim and Comparative Criminology (1999) and Policing in Finland (2006).